rjmoggach/dotfiles/README.md

 * [yadr - yet another dotfile repo](https://github.com/skwp/dotfiles)
 * [Bash It - community bash framework](https://github.com/Bash-it/bash-it)

+Another option that doesn't involve github for keeping everything in sync is [Mackup](https://github.com/lra/mackup) which stores everything on the cloud drive of your choice.
+I use a combo of both because it keeps alot of app settings in sync nicely.

 ## Installation

 This is customized to my liking so please read the init script before you run it.
 It does alot.